 which could include radioactive materials.
 Photo below: Drilling pad

-pit getting buried.
+flow pit getting buried.

 12. Any plans for a compressor station or processing facility on

 your land or neighboring land?
 These are sources of noise, vibration

 13. Are you leasing rights to only

-Marcellus Shale, or all the other sources of natural gas and
+Marcellus Shale or all the other sources of natural gas and

 petroleum beneath your land too?
 You can specify which

-formations your lease covers.
+of the earth.'
 Someday, they may drill deeper to

-Marcellus Shale gas runs out.
+Marcellus Shale gas production declines.